dpeerlab/ENVI/README.md

 # Tutorial

-For a notebook on how to run ENVI and analyze the results, go to example notebook.
+For a tutorial on how to run ENVI and analyze the results, go to example notebook.

 # Usage